Bell of Batoche

-The Bell of Batoche is a 20 lb silver-plated church bell believed to have been seized in 1885 as spoils of war from the Métis community of Batoche (now in Saskatchewan) by soldiers from Ontario, following their victory in the Battle of Batoche over the North-West Rebellion.
+The Bell of Batoche is a 20 lb silver-plated church bell in Canada believed to have been seized in 1885 as spoils of war from the Métis community of Batoche (now in Saskatchewan) by soldiers from Ontario, following their victory in the Battle of Batoche over the North-West Rebellion.
 The bell was kept in Millbrook, Ontario, until 1991, when it was stolen from the Royal Canadian Legion hall.
 It resurfaced in 2013 in Métis hands.
-However, evidence suggesting the bell's actual origin was from Frog Lake emerged soon after.
+However, evidence suggesting the bell's actual origin was Frog Lake emerged soon after.

-Questions about its authenticity as the Bell of Batoche ensued until April 2014 when Le Musée de Saint-Boniface Museum director acknowledged that there was enough evidence to conclude that the "Bell of Batoche" which is in the possession of the museum was actually the Bell of Frog Lake taken from the Frog Lake Mission in 1885.
+Questions about its authenticity as the Bell of Batoche ensued until April 2014 when Le Musée de Saint-Boniface Museum director acknowledged that there was enough evidence to conclude that the "Bell of Batoche" in the museum was actually the Bell of Frog Lake taken from the Frog Lake Mission in 1885.

 Installation in Batoche

 The bell was one of twenty identical bells purchased by Bishop Vital-Justin Grandin for the Diocese of St Albert.
 A bell was purchased in 1884 for the Catholic parish church of Saint Antoine de Padoue in Batoche at the request of Father Julien Moulin.
-As was customary, the bell was "baptized" by Bishop Vital-Justin Grandin on September 2, 1884, with the name "Marie-Antoinette", and was given the inscription "Vital-Justin Grandin, évêque de S^{t.} Albert" (French: "Vital-Justin Grandin, Bishop of St. Albert").
+As was customary, the bell was "baptized" by Bishop Vital-Justin Grandin on September 2, 1884, with the name "Marie-Antoinette", and was given the inscription "Vital-Justin Grandin, évêque de S^{t.} Albert" ("Vital-Justin Grandin, Bishop of St. Albert").
 A steeple was added to the church after 1885.

 Seizure

 During the North-West Rebellion, the community of Batoche served as the ad hoc capital of the Louis Riel's Provisional Government of Saskatchewan.
-Following a succession of losses to the Métis and their aboriginal allies at Duck Lake, Fort Pitt, Fish Creek, and Cut Knife, the Canadian Militia serving under British officer Middleton finally succeeded in defeating the Métis resistance at Batoche on May 12, 1885.
+Following a succession of losses to the Métis and their aboriginal allies at Duck Lake, Fort Pitt, Fish Creek, and Cut Knife, the Canadian Militia under British officer Frederick Middleton finally defeated the Métis resistance at Batoche on May 12, 1885.
 Louis Riel later turned himself in to the North West Field Force on May 15, 1885.

 The bell of Batoche was supposedly taken as a war trophy by two soldiers and sent back to Ontario.
 Beginning in 1930, the bell hung for several decades in the fire hall of Millbrook, Ontario, the home of several of the soldiers who had taken it.
 The building was destroyed by fire, and the bell was cracked in the blaze.
 By 1991, it was kept in the hall of Millbrook branch of the Royal Canadian Legion.